FortinetCloudCSE/k8s-201-workshop/content/01GettingStarted/4_Task3.md

 #### Option 3: Create AKS

-if you do not want use self-managed k8s, you can use AKS instead.

-below script will create single node AKS cluster.
+If you prefer AKS, use below script to create a single node cluster.

 {{% notice style="tip" %}}
 append "--enable-node-public-ip" if you want assign a public ip to worker node" ,without public-ip for worker node, container will not able to use ping to reach internet